-Save With Genesis Energy
+Save power with Genesis Energy for business

 Save more with Genesis Energy by using the following helpful tips and options to optimise your overall energy use.

 Tips to save power at work

 We've put together some practical ideas to help your business reduce its energy bill.

 Even small changes around the workplace can make a difference to your energy bill - by as much as 20% or more* - lowering your overheads, and your carbon footprint.